Software Architecture Types: Monolith vs Microservices

 Source: IBM Cloud Education

-This gives more freedom with running updates, and does not attach you to a certain tech stack.
+The advantages of microservices include increased freedom with running updates, and lack of attachment to a single tech stack.
 If you believe that some cutting-edge tech solution is the best for implementing a particular service, you are free to go for it without much consideration.
 Of course, you need to take into account setting up inter-process communication between microservices.

 When one service is affected by a bug, it does not bring down the whole application.
 You can test, fix, scale, and deploy each microservice separately, facing the current needs.